PaymentsNZ/API-Account-Information/README.md

 ## APIs

-There are currently two APIs covered under in the specifications here.
+There is currently one API covered under the specifications.
 These are:

-* Payment Initiation - initiate a one-off payment in a person-to-person or person-to-merchant fashion
 * Account Information - access information on a payment user's accounts

 ## Files